 I see a number of independent insurance agencies who produce great online content to build their agency brand and place themselves in the buying path of consumers.
 But I don’t see many captive agencies doing the same.

-Maybe a unique captive insurance agency is harder to achieve because of the dominance of their national brand.
+Maybe a unique captive insurance agency is harder to achieve because of the dominance of its national brand.
 But the internet has changed everything about buying and selling.
-It stands to reason that the success of a local insurance agency will be, in large part, the result of its online curb-appeal and content.
+It stands to reason that the success of a local insurance agency will be, in large part, the result of its online curb appeal and content.
 That will be true for captive and independent agencies alike.